-Goodwin Consulting Group is the leading special tax consulting firm in northern California that has combined expertise in both preparing the special tax formula when a Community Facilities District (CFD) is formed and administering the special tax levy on an annual basis thereafter.
-Because GCG manages the ongoing administration of more than one hundred CFDs, our staff is uniquely aware of the components that should be included in a special tax formula to ensure ease of administration, avoid complaints from homeowners and property owners, and require minimal interpretation by the public agency in future years.
+Goodwin Consulting Group is a leading special tax consulting firm in northern California that has combined expertise in both preparing the special tax formula when a Community Facilities District (CFD) is formed and administering the special tax levy on an annual basis thereafter.
+Because GCG manages the ongoing administration of more than 150 CFDs, our staff is uniquely aware of the components that should be included in a special tax formula to ensure ease of administration, avoid complaints from homeowners and property owners, and require minimal interpretation by the public agency in future years.

 The principals of GCG have collectively written special tax formulae for hundreds of CFDs in California and Hawaii.
 These formulae have accommodated multiple bond issues for phased infrastructure funding, escalating special taxes, multiple tax zones to avoid cross-collateralization among landowners, variable-rate bonds, and state-of-the-art backup and prepayment mechanisms.
-Unlike many of our competitors, GCG looks at the projected annual CFD cash flow instead of simply estimating bonding capacity at project buildout.
-This detailed cash flow analysis considers all variables that may affect bonding capacity or maximum special tax rates, including bond interest rates, level vs. increasing debt service, reserve fund and capitalized interest requirements, and value-to-lien limitations.
+GCG looks at the projected annual CFD cash flow instead of simply estimating bonding capacity at project buildout.
+This detailed cash flow analysis considers variables that may affect bonding capacity or maximum special tax rates, including bond interest rates, level vs. increasing debt service, reserve fund and capitalized interest requirements, and value-to-lien limitations.

 Preparation of the Annual Special Tax Levy